Computing Weighted Subset Transversals in $H$-Free Graphs: Weighted Subset Odd Cycle Transversal on -free Graphs

-By definition, $v_1$ and $v_2$ belong to at least one odd cycle, which we denote by $C_1$ and $C_2$, respectively.
-Then $V(C_1)\cap V(C_2)=\emptyset$ and moreover there is no edge between a vertex of $C_1$ and a vertex of $C_2$; otherwise there would be a path from $v_1$ to $v_2$ in $G[O]$ with an edge that belongs to an odd cycle (namely $C_1$ or $C_2$), a contradiction with what we derived above.
-Note also that $u_1$ has no neighbours in $V(C_1)$ other than $v_1$; otherwise $G[B_T]$ would contain an odd cycle containing $u_1$.
-Moreover, $u_1$ has no neighbours in $V(C_2)$ either, except $v_2$ if $u_1=u_2$; otherwise $G[B_T]$ would contain an odd cycle containing $u_1$ and $u_2$.
-Let $w_1$ and $x_1$ be two adjacent vertices of $C_1$ that are not adjacent to $u_1$.
-Let $w_2$ be a vertex of $C_2$ not adjacent to $u_1$.
-Then, we found that $\{u_1,w_2,w_1,x_1\}$ induces a $2P_1+P_2$ (see Figure~\ref{f-claim5}).

-We continue by considering $D_2$, the other connected component of $G[O]$.
-By definition, $D_2$ has an odd cycle~$C'$.
-As $|R| \leq 2$ and each vertex of $R$ can have at most one neighbour on an odd cycle in $G[B_T]$, we find that $C'$ contains a vertex~$v'$ not adjacent to any vertex of $R$, so $v'$ is not adjacent to $u_1$.
-As $v'$ and the vertices of $\{w_2,w_1,x_1\}$ belong to different connected components of $G[O]$, we find that $v'$ is not adjacent to any vertex of $\{w_2,w_1,x_1\}$ either.
-However, now $\{u_1,v',w_2,w_1,x_1\}$ induces a $3P_1+P_2$, a contradiction.
-This proves Claim~5. \dia

-For each considered clique $R$ with $|R|\leq 2$, our algorithm considers all $O(n^2)$ possible options of choosing at most one connector for $D_1$ and at most one connector for $D_2$.
-We discard the choice if the subgraph of~$G$ induced by $R$ and the chosen connectors is not $T$-bipartite.
-Otherwise we continue as follows.

-In the case where our algorithm chooses at most one connector $v$, we let $O$ consist of $v$ and all vertices that do not belong to $T$ and that do not have a neighbour in $R$.
+{\bf Case 2.} $G[O]$ consists of two connected components $D_1$ and $D_2$.\\ By Lemma~\ref{l-claim4}, $R$ is a clique of size at most~$2$.
+We consider all possible ${\mathcal O}(n^2)$ options for $R$.
+Each time $R$ is a clique, we proceed as follows.
+By Lemma~\ref{l-claim5}, both $D_1$ and $D_2$ have at most one connector.
+We consider all ${\mathcal O}(n^2)$ ways of choosing at most one connector from each of them.
+If we choose two, they must be non-adjacent.
+We discard the choice if the subgraph of~$G$ induced by $R$ and the chosen connector(s) is not $T$-bipartite.
+Otherwise we continue.
+If we chose at most one connector $v$, we let $O$ consist of~$v$ and all vertices that do not belong to~$T$ and that do not have a neighbour in~$R$.
 Then $G[R\cup O]$ is $T$-bipartite and we store $S_T=V\setminus (R\cup O)$.
 Note that $O$ might not induce two connected components consisting of odd vertices, so we may duplicate some work.
 However, $R\cup O$ induces a $T$-bipartite graph and we found $O$ in polynomial time, and this is what is relevant (together with the fact that we only use polynomial time).